 The Triratna Buddhist Order and Community are a worldwide movement, founded by Sangharakshita in 1967.
-Triratna is a Sanskrit word meaning three jewels.
-Traditionally there are three jewels at the heart of a Buddhist life: the Buddha as example, his teachings (the Dharma), and the Sangha, or community.
+Triratna is a Sanskrit word meaning three jewels, traditionally held at the heart of a Buddhist life: the Buddha as example; the Dharma, his teachings; and the Sangha, or community.

 About Sangharakshita and Triratna

 Sangharakshita was born Dennis Lingwood in London in 1925.
-He developed an early interest in Eastern philosophies, and, aged 16, read the Diamond Sutra, realising that he was a Buddhist.
+He developed an early interest in Eastern philosophies, and, on reading the Diamond Sutra aged sixteen, realised that he was a Buddhist.
 He became involved in wartime London’s small Buddhist world, until conscription took him to India.
 After the war he stayed on, eventually being ordained as a Theravadin monk and given the name Sangharakshita – “protector of (or protected by) the spiritual community”.
-He lived for fourteen years in Kalimpong, studying intensively under leading Buddhist teachers.
-Throughout this time he wrote about and taught the Dharma, playing a key part in the revival of Buddhism in India, through his work with the followers of Dr Ambedkar.
+Living for fourteen years in Kalimpong and studying intensively under leading Buddhist teachers, he wrote about and taught the Dharma, playing a key part in the revival of Buddhism in India, through his work with the followers of Dr Ambedkar.

-Things grew rapidly throughout the 70s, 80s and 90s.
-The Order now numbers two thousand members worldwide, and a third of the Order is in India.
-In 2010, the FWBO/WBO changed its name to Triratna – Three Jewels – to reflect its internationality.
+Things grew rapidly throughout the seventies, eighties and nineties.
+The Order now numbers two thousand members worldwide, of whom a third are in India.
+In 2010, the FWBO changed its name to Triratna to reflect its internationality.

-At fifty years old, Triratna is a new and developing Buddhist tradition.
-Reconsidering how Buddhist practice is lived, fully, in the modern world has not been without its difficulties.
+At fifty years old, Triratna is still a new and developing Buddhist tradition, and reconsidering how Buddhist practice can be lived fully in the modern world has not been without its difficulties.
+As Vajragupta writes:

 Triratna in Manchester

-As part of the Triratna tradition, Manchester Buddhist Centre aims to build on and be part of developing Sangharakshita’s vision of communicating the Buddha’s teachings.
+As part of the Triratna tradition, Manchester Buddhist Centre continues to develop and build on Sangharakshita’s vision of communicating the Buddha’s teachings.

-For those who want to commit themselves to the Buddhist path, we have a clear path of training to help you develop and deepen your understanding, in the context of a lively sangha of friends helping each other take their practice deeper, sharing the joys and challenges of spiritual life.
+For those who want to commit to the Buddhist path, we have a clear training route to help you develop your understanding in a lively sangha of friends, supporting each other to deepen our practice, sharing the joys and challenges of spiritual life.

-Our community isn’t perfect, but we believe we are actively engaged in working out how to put the Buddha’s teachings into practice in a rich, complex and diverse city and world.
+Our community isn’t perfect, but we believe we are trying our best to put the Buddha’s teachings into practice in a complex and diverse city and world.